-- (1) Minimal forwarding (FWD): This is the same application that we used in Sect.
-2.4, that is, traffic arriving at port i is directly forwarded to a pre-determined port j-there is no routing-table lookup nor any other form of packet processing. - (2) IP routing (RTR): We implement full IP routing including checksum calculations, updating headers and performing a longest-prefix-match lookup of the destination address in an IP routing table.
-For this latter, we use Click's implementation of the popular D-lookup algorithm [20] and, in keeping with recent reports, a routing table size of 256 K entries.
-For synthetic input traffic, we generate packets with random destination addresses so as to stress cache locality for IP lookup operations. - (3) IPsec packet encryption (IPsec): Every packet is encrypted using AES-128 encryption, as is typical in VPNs. - (4) CRC calculation (CRC): 32 bit CRC is calculated over the whole packet and appended to the end of it.
+(1) Minimal forwarding (FWD): This is the same application that we used in Section II-D, that is, traffic arriving at port i is directly forwarded to a pre-determined port j - there is no routing-table lookup nor any other form of packet processing.
+(2) IP routing (RTR): We implement full IP routing including checksum calculations, updating headers and performing a longest-prefix-match lookup of the destination address in an IP routing table.
+For this latter, we use Click's implementation of the popular D-lookup algorithm [18] and, in keeping with recent reports, a routing table size of 256K entries.
+For synthetic input traffic, we generate packets with random destination addresses so as to stress cache locality for IP lookup operations.